 If you’re submitting an image or artwork for print, it must be 300 dpi, CMYK and in JPEG or PNG format please and kind regards.

-Please make sure you read these guidelines before submitting a pitch:
+Please make sure you read this style guide before before submitting something and adjust your work accordingly.

 Web articles can be submitted any time, and have no set word limits.
 It is however always best to hit us up with an email first, so we can workshop ideas and prevent double-ups.
 See the above dates for print submissions.